bondiano/telega/examples/04-keyboard-bot/README.md

-# Telega Conversation Bot
+# Telega Bot With Keyboard

 ```sh
 gleam run   # Run the server
 gleam test  # Run the tests
 ```

-This is an example of a simple Session bot using the Telega library.
+This is an example of a simple bot with keyboard using the Telega library.